Networking and support

 Dr Christian Baars - Head of Collection Care Department at National Museums Liverpool

-New platform launched to support networking and career development of heritage science students and early career researchers (ECRs)
+Archive: Platform to support networking and career development of heritage science students and early career researchers (ECRs)